 Maya Santos is a Documentary Filmmaker, Multimedia Artist and Consultant specializing in place-based stories and multimedia projects.
 She is also Creative Director of Form follows Function.

 Graduating with a Bachelor of Architecture from Washington State University in 1999, Maya found her way to filmmaking through her passion for multi-media presentations with isangmahal arts kollective, a Seattle-based interdisciplinary arts group.

-Maya’s first film produced with isangmahal was "Fonogra(Ph)x (2001), a feature-length documentary and multi-media performance on turntablism, was featured in the 2002 Northwest Asian American Film Festival.
-Her first experimental short film, to transgress: a meditation (2006), appeared in various film festivals including 2007 Frameline 31 SF International Film Festival and 2006 Cinemanila International Film Festival.
-As Lead Editor at Sustainable Media Studio she began her documentary directorial debut, most notably with A Conversation (2010), which featured in the 2011 Architecture Film Festival Rotterdam, 2011 Film Independent Short Fix Program and 2012 Architekturclips in Berlin, Germany.
+Maya’s first film produced with isangmahal was "Fonogra(Ph)x" (2001), a hip hop documentary and multi-media performance featured in the 2002 Northwest Asian American Film Festival. "to transgress: a meditation" (2006), her first experimental documentary, appeared in the 2007 Frameline 31 SF International Film Festival and 2006 Cinemanila International Film Festival.
+She began her directorial debut with Sustainable Media Studio, most notably with "A Conversation" (2010), which featured in the 2011 Architecture Film Festival Rotterdam, 2011 Film Independent Short Fix Program and 2012 Architekturclips in Berlin, Germany.